andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 Many of the remaining entries in `todo.rb` are due to optional gems, where they are conditionally referenced in an initializer.
 We can mark these as `# typed: ignore`, then regenerate `todo.rb`.

 Next, we have some entries in `todo.rb` that relate to the Devise and Noticed gems.
-For gems that make use of metaprogramming, we often need to give Sorbet some help:
+For gems that make use of metaprogramming, we often need to give Sorbet some help to adding [shims](https://sorbet.org/docs/rbi).

 ```ruby
 # sorbet/shims.rbi